hussainzs/dp-seo-engine/README.md

   - **text_splitter.py**: Splits documents into smaller chunks to be processed by the LLM.
   - **ui.py**: Contains the Gradio UI setup, which provides an interface for users to interact with the system.
   - **vector_store.py**: Manages the creation of vector databases using Chroma to store and retrieve document embeddings.
-- **data/**: Contains the files and data inputs for the system.
+- **files/**: Contains the files (pdfs, csv etc) that are used for RAG
-  - **files/**: Includes all style guide PDFs used for content generation.
-  - **organic_search.csv**: CSV file with SEO-related data, such as organic search data, used for vector retrieval.
-- **.env**: Contains sensitive information like API keys.
-This file is not included in version control for security purposes.

 ## Setup Guide

 Follow the steps below to clone, set up, and run the project.
 The setup involves using **Poetry** for dependency management and a virtual environment for isolation.
+Poetry is the standard in modern python dependency management, resolution and handling virtual environments.

 ### Step 1: Install Poetry